isabelladegen/insulin-need/README.md

 Once you have the data generated you can run the tests o check that everything is working as it should [tests](/tests) if they all pass your environment is correctly setup.

 *Note some tests use real data and are ignored anywhere where the data files/path are not available.
 And some tests are by default ignored because they take a really long time to run, you have to run them manually too*

+## Examples

+There are [example notebooks](examples/) available that show how to create heatmaps, k-means clustering and the matrix profile.
+They include many examples on how to read the data files and resample the data to your needs.